cosmos/cosmos-sdk/docs/architecture/adr-014-proportional-slashing.md

 #### Griefing

-Griefing, the act of intentionally being slashed to make another's slash worse, could be a concern here.
-However, using the protocol described here, the attacker also gets equally impacted by the grief as the victim.
+Griefing, the act of intentionally getting oneself slashed in order to make another's slash worse, could be a concern here.
+However, using the protocol described here, the attacker also gets equally impacted by the grief as the victim, so it would not provide much benefit to the griefer.

 ### Implementation